ecmwf/metview-docs/docs/confluence/case_study_plotting_the_track_of_hurricane_sandy.rst

 .. note::

-  By returning the visualiser our Macro behaves as if it were an `Input Visualiser <https://confluence.ecmwf.int/display/METV/Input+Visualiser>`_ icon.
+  By returning the visualiser our Macro behaves as if it were an :ref:`Input Visualiser  <input_visualiser_icon>` icon.

 Now visualise your :ref:`Cartesian View <cartesianview_icon>` icon and drag your Macro into it.